Jim Jordan makes second bid for speaker

 Updated October 13, 2023 at 1:18 PM ET

-House Republicans will try again this afternoon to nominate and unify around a candidate for speaker, after their initial nominee Majority Leader Steve Scalise failed to consolidate party support.
+House Republicans will try again Friday afternoon to nominate and unify around a candidate for speaker, after their initial nominee, Majority Leader Steve Scalise, failed to consolidate party support.

-Scalise's chief rival, Judiciary Chairman Jim Jordan, is running again and enters as the frontrunner.
-Jordan lost to Scalise in a 113-99 secret ballot vote.
-"I think I can unite the Conference and I think I can go tell the country what we're doing and why it matters," Jordan told reporters.
+Scalise's chief rival, House Judiciary Committee Chairman Jim Jordan, R-Ohio, is running again and enters as the front-runner.
+Jordan lost to Scalise in a 113-99 secret-ballot vote on Wednesday.
+"I think I can unite the conference, and I think I can go tell the country what we're doing and why it matters," Jordan told reporters.

-At least one Republican, Georgia Rep. Austin Scott, has stepped up to challenge Jordan in a surprise bid.
+At least one Republican, Rep. Austin Scott of Georgia, has stepped up to challenge Jordan in a surprise bid.
 "We are in Washington to legislate, and I want to lead a House that functions in the best interest of the American people," he announcedon social media.

-Jordan, 59, has served in Congress since 2007 and has evolved from hyper-partisan outsider who helped start the House Freedom Caucus to hyper-partisan insider, with a seat at the leadership, a committee gavel, a close relationship with former President Trump and a leading role in the ongoing impeachment inquiry of President Biden.
+Jordan, 59, has served in Congress since 2007 and has evolved from hyperpartisan outsider who helped start the House Freedom Caucus to hyperpartisan insider, with a seat at the leadership, a committee gavel, a close relationship with former President Donald Trump and a leading role in the ongoing impeachment inquiry of President Biden.

-It is unclear if Jordan will fall to the same fate as Scalise, as winning the nomination is far different than winning on the House floor.
+It is unclear whether Jordan will fall to the same fate as Scalise, as winning the nomination is far different from winning on the House floor.
 If all sitting members are present, the nominee will need 217 Republican votes.
 There are currently 221 Republicans.

+Jordan supporters generally believe he has an advantage in a public vote on the House floor where each member's vote will also be viewed as a test of their loyalty to Trump.

 Bitter divisions remain

-Rep. Don Bacon, R-Neb., said he was concerned that Jordan's supporters refused to back Scalise on Thursday and told reporters, "when you reward bad behavior you get more of it."
-Other supporters of Scalise expressed similar concerns, and the mood among House GOP lawmakers was tense as members filed out of the meeting with many saying they had no idea when their party could coalesce around a speaker and get back to work.
+Rep. Don Bacon, R-Neb., said he was concerned that Jordan's supporters refused to back Scalise on Thursday and told reporters, "When you reward bad behavior, you get more of it."
+Other supporters of Scalise expressed similar concerns, and the mood among House Republican lawmakers was tense as members filed out of a meeting, with many saying they had no idea when their party could coalesce around a speaker and get back to work.

-Bacon is among a small group of Republicans who has floated the idea of seeking a consensus candidate that would require some level of Democratic support.
-"At some point when we've gone to the end of the well and we're still at this spot we're going to have to come up with a bipartisan solution," Bacon said.
-He said "a lot of our folks are in denial so you've never going to get 8-10 folks on board."
+Bacon is among a small group of Republicans who have floated the idea of seeking a consensus candidate who would require some level of Democratic support.
+"At some point when we've gone to the end of the well and we're still at this spot, we're going to have to come up with a bipartisan solution," Bacon said.
+He said, "A lot of our folks are in denial, so you've never going to get eight to 10 folks on board."

+Former House Speaker Kevin McCarthy endorsed Jordan and said about Scott, "..I think everybody has the right to run.
+I think Jim's better prepared in the process to be Speaker."

 Democrats push for a bipartisan solution